benjymous/annotations/sandman/sandman.46.md

 - #### Panel 6

-  **Note the use of cartoon iconography**: the wavy lines indicating that a character is "steamed", thus angry; the question mark indicating puzzlement.
+  Note the use of cartoon iconography: the wavy lines indicating that a character is "steamed", thus angry; the question mark indicating puzzlement.
 Visual shorthand like this is generally restricted to more "cartoony" works than _Sandman_.
 (Compare to Scott McCloud's triangle of iconography in _Understanding Comics_.)
 Shorthand is necessarily more superficial than more explicit characterization.
 Panel 6 is duplicated in Death's words in panel 5 and her expression in panel 7, and Dream's words in panels 4 and 7.

   Needless to say, it would be interesting to see the script to this issue to see how (if) Gaiman described this panel.

 ### Page 20